 - time: takes longer

-The first step is always to convert the PDF to Word so that you have an editable document and can avoid any formatting problems or watermarks.
+The first step is always to convert the PDF to Word to have an editable document and avoid formatting problems or watermarks.
 You can do this using the website Format PDF for free.
-The biggest decision is whether you want to use a machine or a human translator.
+The most significant decision is using a machine or a human translator.
 Both methods have obvious benefits and drawbacks, depending on the purpose of your file and how/where you are using it.

 Some AI or machine translation examples are Google Translate, DeepL, and Doc Translator.
-If you are using the file in a professional setting or handling an important document, it’s best to have your file translated by a real person to guarantee the quality.
+If you are using the file professionally or handling a vital document, it’s best to have it translated by a real person to guarantee the quality.
 You can find freelancers on websites like Fiverr or Upwork or can look for an agency.
-Hence, this blog concludes on how to translate a pdf using various methods.
+Hence, this blog concludes with translating a pdf using various methods.